Jingle Jangle: A Christmas Journey: Plot

-Jeronicus Jangle—an inventor, toymaker, and owner of Jangles and Things—receives the final component to his latest invention that he believes will change his and his family's lives forever.
-This component helps create Don Juan Diego, a sentient matador doll.
-Jeronicus leaves to celebrate, leaving Diego and the store under the care of his apprentice Gustafson.
-Diego is distraught to learn that he will be mass-produced, thus robbing him of his uniqueness.
-He manages to convince Gustafson, an aspiring inventor himself, to get back at Jeronicus by taking Diego and his book of inventions.
+In industrial England, Jeronicus Jangle—an inventor, toymaker, and owner of Jangles and Things—receives the final component to his latest invention that he believes will change his and his family's lives forever.
+This component can bring toys to life, the first being Diego the matador.

+Jeronicus celebrates Christmas with his family, leaving Diego and the store under the care of his apprentice Gustafson.
+Diego becomes distraught upon learning he will be mass-produced, thus robbing him of his uniqueness.
+He talks aspiring inventor Gustafson into getting back at Jeronicus by taking Diego and his book of inventions.

 Without proof of Gustafson's actions to show to the police, Jangles and Things falls into financial hardship while Gustafson starts his own factory.
-After the death of his wife Joanne, Jeronicus grows distant from his daughter, Jessica, who moves away.
+After his wife Joanne's death, Jeronicus grows distant from his daughter Jessica, who moves away.

 30 years later, Jangles and Things is a failing pawnbroker shop and Jeronicus has completely lost his creative spark.
-He is visited by postwoman Ms. Johnston who is sympathetic to his plight and smitten with him as she tries to lift his spirits.
-Jeronicus is visited by banker Mr. Delacroix who tells him to pay his debts or produce a new invention to show to the bank by Christmas or lose his shop.
+He is visited by postwoman Ms. Johnston, both sympathetic and smitten with him, who tries to lift his spirits.
+Jeronicus is visited by banker Mr. Delacroix who warns him to pay his debts or produce a new invention to show to the bank by Christmas or lose his shop.

-Meanwhile, it is revealed that Jessica now has a daughter named Journey who shares Jeronicus’ passion for inventing.
-A letter arrives for Jessica from Jeronicus, and Jessica sends Journey to stay with him until Christmas.
+Meanwhile, Jessica is shown to have a daughter named Journey who shares Jeronicus’ passion for inventing.
+A letter arrives for Jessica from Jeronicus, so she sends Journey to stay with him until Christmas.
 Upon arriving, Jeronicus seems uninterested in her, though agrees to let her stay.

 Gustafson, now a famous toy tycoon, has exhausted all inventions from Jeronicus’ book.
-At a party, Gustafson unveils a toy of his own design that he has been trying to perfect called the Twirly Whirly, though it malfunctions and attacks one of the guests.
-Diego convinces Gustafson to steal another invention of Jeronicus’.
+At a party, he unveils a toy of his own design that he has been trying to perfect called the Twirly Whirly, which malfunctions and attacks one of the guests.
+Diego convinces Gustafson to steal another invention from Jeronicus.

 Jeronicus is busy working on his next toy, The Buddy 3000, which Journey discovers was conceived and designed by Jessica, and she resolves to get it to work.
-That night, she is caught in Jeronicus’ workshop by his assistant, Edison.
+That night, Journey is caught in Jeronicus’ workshop by his assistant Edison.
 Together, they find Buddy's body in Jeronicus’ workshop, and after putting in the mechanism that Jeronicus was working on, Buddy comes to life.
 Jeronicus hears the commotion and enters, causing Buddy to shut down.
-After sending Journey to bed, he laments about his estrangement from his daughter, the loss of his wife, and the memories he used to share with them.
+After sending Journey to bed, he laments about his estrangement from his daughter, the loss of his wife, and the memories with them.